 Sometimes data source isn't a very good match for the conceptual schema.
 This is likely to happen, for example, when a new data source is added after the conceptual schema has been completed.
 Consider, for example, a conceptual schema that has entity classes for full-time students and part-time students, and a data source with graduate students and undergraduate students.
 In this case we map attributes, e.g. gpa, from both graduate and undergraduate students to attributes of both full-time and parttime students.
 Additionally, we supply conditions that determine, for example, which graduate students are part-time and which are full-time.
-These conditional mappings [5] are specified in both directions (to and from the conceptual schema).
+These conditional mappings [5] are for the sake of simplicity in our implementation, in order to focus on more interesting concerns.